A regularly updated list of public events affected due to the coronavirus

 Lining up crowd-pulling chart-toppers year on year, Parklife has become the UK’s biggest metropolitan festival; this year it was due to celebrate its tenth anniversary with another cross-Atlantic blitz of big names, from Khalid to Lewis Capaldi.
 More here.

-Usually including a stint at Manchester’s HOME, this nationwide celebration of emerging theatre companies invites audiences to try something new for just a fiver.
-The event is cancelled this year; as is Waterside's Refract, which shares a similar principle.
-An emerging theatre buff yourself?
-Oldham Coliseum's (postponed) Cultivate Festival is still planned for 2020, should circumstances permit.
+Usually including a stint at Manchester’s HOME, this nationwide celebration of emerging theatre companies (cancelled for 2020) invites audiences to try something new for just a fiver.
+Other arts festivals taking a hiatus this year include Orbit (also at HOME), Waterside's Refract, Prestwich, WEEK 53 and the One Festival of Homeless Arts.

 Its name is confusingly similar to Salford’s Sounds From the Other City but this summer concert series, with its focus on household names, is a different beast altogether.
 All acts that were due to play in 2020 - including Lewis Capaldi, Hacienda Classical and Foals - will perform next year, and tickets remain valid.

 Performers at Hale Barns Carnival 2020 were due to include Martha Reeves And the Vandellas, opera vocalist Russell Watson, and seventies pop rock band Bay City Rollers.
-Tickets will remain valid for next year’s event (16th- 18th July), says organiser Max Eden, whose ‘party at home’ lockdown events have meanwhile attracted over 40,000 viewers.
+Tickets will remain valid for next year’s event (16th - 18th July), says organiser Max Eden, whose ‘party at home’ lockdown events attracted over 40,000 viewers.
 Statement here.